meta-llama/llama-stack/llama_stack/templates/ollama/doc_template.md

 ### Via Conda

-Make sure you have done `pip install llama-stack` and have the Llama Stack CLI available.
+Make sure you have done `uv pip install llama-stack` and have the Llama Stack CLI available.

 ```bash
 export LLAMA_STACK_PORT=5001